 Upon the closing of the Merger, Jeffrey Jagid will enter into an employment agreement with our company as Chief Executive Officer.
 The agreement will be for a term of three years with an additional one-year extension unless terminated by either party upon 90 days written notice prior to the end of the initial term.
-Mr. Jagid's base salary will be \$500,000 per annum and will increase to \$500,000 per annum upon the closing of an acquisition for total consideration in excess of \$20,000,000.
-Mr. Jagid also will be entitled to a true-up payment equal to the difference between his salary of \$120,000 per year under his employment contract dated February 1, 2023 with Atlantic and \$500,000 per annum.
-Mr. Jagid will be eligible to receive an annual bonus equal to his base salary for every year his employment agreement is in effect.
+Mr. Jagid's base salary will be \$500,000 per annum.
+Mr. Jagid also will be entitled to a true -up payment in an amount equal to the pro-rated difference between his salary of \$120,000 per year under his employment contract dated February 1, 2023 with Atlantic and \$500,000 per annum.
+Mr. Jagid also will be eligible to receive an annual bonus in an amount equal to his base salary for every year his employment agreement is in effect.
 The bonus will be predicated upon our recording a minimum of \$250,000,000 in revenues and adjusted EBITDA of \$5,000,000.
 Mr. Jagid will also be paid a \$200,000 transaction bonus as a result of the closing of the Merger and he will be paid additional transaction bonuses in the amount of \$100,000 for the closing of any subsequent acquisition that is valued in excess of \$8,000,000.
-Mr. Jagid will receive RSUs to purchase one (1%) percent of the issued and outstanding shares of common stock following the Merger, which are fully vested but not exercisable for six months following the Merger.
 He is also eligible for an annual discretionary bonus to be set by the compensation committee of our board of directors.